 MNC Marketing Director, Marketing Columnist

-1 List of qualified Asian countries/cities, subjected to the addition or removal of countries at the sole discretion of SVhk:
+1 List of qualified Asian countries/cities, subject to the addition or removal of countries at the sole discretion of SVhk:

 Bangladesh, Bhutan, Brunei, Burma, Cambodia, China, East Timor, India, Indonesia, Japan, Laos, Malaysia, Maldives, Mongolia, Nepal, Pakistan, Philippines, Singapore, South Korea, Sri Lanka, Thailand, Vietnam.

-The winning ideas from other Asian countries will be posted in early-November, and the winners will be notified individually.
+The winning ideas from Other Asian Cities will be posted in Mid-October, and the winners will be notified individually.

-The Award Presentation Ceremony for "Hong Kong" and "Asian" winners will be held in November.
+The Award Presentation Ceremony for "Hong Kong" and "Other Asian Cities" will be held in Early-November.

 With the support of corporate partners and other SE-related organizations, Social Ventures Hong Kong would like to further expand the event, by inviting ASIA2012’s finalists and winners to join the House of Social Innovators.